jakubda1/jakubda1/README.md

 - 👋 Hi, I’m David Jakubec
-- 👀 I’m interested in python and web developments
+- 👀 I’m interested in python and web development
-- Would love to work within AI, but... **Ain't nobody got time for that**
+- Would love to work within AI, but... **Ain't nobody got time to learn all that**